ga-dc/js1/04-11-ajax-and-apis/readme.md

   * Some HTTP requests are for CSS, JavaScript and images that are referenced by the HTML.
-  * Select `generalassemb.ly` in the Path column on the far left.
+  * Select `index.html` in the Path column on the far left.
   * Select the Headers tab. **Headers** are meta-data properties of an HTTP request or response, separate from the body of the message.